phyletica/phyletica.github.io/_posts/2015-09-02-imagemagick.md

 curl -o blue-triangle.png http://phyletica.org/images/play-blue.png
 {% endhighlight %}

-We can use `convert` to add a shadow to the triangle:
+We can use `convert` to add a shadow to the triangle to make it stand out a bit:

 {% highlight bash %}
 convert blue-triangle.png \( +clone -background black -shadow 80x3+0+8 \) +swap -background none -layers merge +repage play-button.png